apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/udf.md

 introduce the notion of primary and secondary feeds in AsterixDB.

 A feed in AsterixDB is considered to be a primary feed if it gets its data from an external data source.
-The records contained in a feed (subsequent to any pre-processing) are directed to a designated AsterixDB dataset.
-Alternatively or additionally, these records can be used to derive other feeds known as secondary feeds.
+The objects contained in a feed (subsequent to any pre-processing) are directed to a designated AsterixDB dataset.
+Alternatively or additionally, these objects can be used to derive other feeds known as secondary feeds.
 A secondary feed is similar to its parent feed in every other aspect; it can have an associated UDF to allow for any subsequent processing,